 Christmas is around the corner.
-The season for parties and indulgent meals has officially started.
+The season for indulgent treats has officially started.

-Here are 5 top tips to help you make the most of it without destroying your diet habits.
+Here are 5 top tips for surviving the Christmas season and to help you make the most of it without destroying your healthy eating habits.

 1. Alcohol intake – before, during and after the party

-December brings many occasions to enjoy a tipple or many.
+If you do attend any gatherings, here are a few tips on how to support your body when it comes to enjoying a glass or 2.
 Before joining the party, have a couple of glasses of water and eat some nutritious food if you know there will not be any food on offer.
 During the evening, try to include a couple of glasses of water or soft drinks between alcoholic drinks.
 And as soon as you get home, drink more water to keep your body hydrated through the night.
 This will help minimise the effects of dehydration the following day.

 THE NEXT DAY!